nightowl8908/Case_Study_1-Bellabeat_Smart_Device_Usage/README.md

 ## 3b.
 How the Data is Organized

 After downloading the data sets and storing in the cloud on my RStudio workspace, I wanted to know how the data was organized, as well as its structure.
-So, I used the structure and n_unique functions in R to better understand this.
+So, I used the structure and n_distinct functions in R to better understand this.

     # Determining structure of each data set